deinsoftware/hardhat/README.md

 ## Usage

-Choose desired letter combination and let **HardHat** work for you.
-No more tedious and repetitive tasks stealing your precious time.
+Keep calm, you are almost done.
+Review this final steps and enjoy the life, no more tedious and repetitive tasks stealing your precious time.

 ### Permissions

-Before run **HardHat** macOS users need add execute permission to:
+macOS users need add execute permission over some files.
+Open a terminal on installation path `~/Applications/HardHat/`*recommended* and run this commands:

 * `chmod +x mac.sh`
 * `chmod +x mac.command`